-This Instant Pot Orange Chicken recipe is healthy and delicious.
+This Instant Pot Orange Chicken recipe is gluten-free, healthy and delicious.
 This easy chicken dish is served with a sweet and savory orange sauce.
-Both kids and adults love this yummy chicken dish that is ready in under 40 minutes.
+Both kids and adults love this yummy chicken dish that is ready in about 30 minutes.

 If you like recipes that are both sweet and savory, then I think you are really going to love this Instant Pot Orange Chicken.
 Even though this recipe has a healthy spin, it still has a ton of flavor.

 The orange juice sauce is thick and sticky, and it coats the chicken and vegetables.
-You could say that this is a makeover recipe of the popular deep fried orange chicken that you can get at fast food restaurants (see my similar Air Fryer Orange Chicken recipe).
+You could say that this is a makeover recipe of the popular deep fried orange chicken that you can get at fast food restaurants like Panda Express (see my similar Air Fryer Orange Chicken recipe).

 • Serve your Instant Pot Orange Chicken with your choice of steamed white rice, brown rice, or sautéed cauliflower rice.

-• This recipe is made gluten-free so everyone can enjoy it.
+• This recipe is made gluten-free without soy sauce so everyone can enjoy it.

 Ingredients for Instant Pot orange chicken in small bowls on a white surface.

-Chicken breasts or chicken thighs are perfect in this recipe.
-Cut your chicken into bite-sized pieces.
+• Boneless skinless chicken breasts or chicken thighs are perfect in this recipe.
+Cut your chicken into bite-sized chicken pieces.

-Orange juice helps create the sticky sweet sauce for the chicken.
+• Orange juice helps create the sticky sweet sauce for the chicken.
+Feel free to use the orange zest as well to heighten the orange flavor even more.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.